AxaFrance/oidc-client/packages/context/README.md

 ## How to get a fetch that inject Access_Token : Hook method

+If your are not using the service worker.
+Fetch function need to send AccessToken.
+This Hook give you a wrapped fetch that add the access token for you.

 ```javascript
 import React, {useEffect, useState} from 'react';
 import { useOidcFetch, OidcSecure } from '@axa-fr/react-oidc-context';